 We have not developed a perfect structure yet but one thing I have learnt managing 500+ Gen Zs is to just start.
 Start, and shoot for perfection on the go.
 And that is what we are doing with the internship program.

 ‘Ope is coming to your school’ 💃🏼

 In October 2021, we decided to make a call for ambassadors.
 But we did not just want to make an announcement, we wanted to do something different, something grand.
 So we decided to meet with our ambassadors and let them tell us what they have enjoyed about the campus ambassador program so far and why new students who are not yet ambassadors should join them.

 This simple decision led to a mini campus tour: we went to three federal universities in Southwestern Nigeria in five days.
-We visited our ambassadors in Obafemi Awolowo University, University of Lagos and University of Ibadan.
+We visited our ambassadors at Obafemi Awolowo University, the University of Lagos and the University of Ibadan.
 We also used the opportunity to meet with our users and spend time with them.
-I also met few out of he 500+ ambassadors I had been relating with virtually for months.
+I also met a few out of the 500+ ambassadors I had been relating with virtually for months.